Tears of Loss Dip

 So this dip is now dedicated to all those fans out there that have to watch the rest of football season without cheering for their team (I’m looking at you SEATTLE).

-Even if your team is no longer in it, we can all still collectively root against the Patriots (because they always win), and eat this dip while we do so!
+Even if your team is no longer in it, we can all still collectively root against the Patriots (because they always win), and eat this Buffalo Blue Cheese Dip while we do so!

 1) Poach chicken in simmering water until it's cooked through, about 10-15 minutes.
 Let cool, then drain and shred.
 Preheat oven to 350 degrees Fahrenheit.